yerimeeei/exercise-r/README.md

    significantly higher proportion of loss-of-function mutations (excluding mutations with uncertain effects), compared to other genes.
-4. Identify candidate tumour suppressor genes using this statistical gene, adjusting for multiple hypothesis testing.
+4. Identify candidate tumour suppressor genes using this statistical test, adjusting for multiple hypothesis testing.
    The output table should contain:
      - gene symbol